pauljenkinsonhsedev/hse-front-end/README.md

 Yarn specifies the environment which is needed for each task.

 ## Source files
-There are two main areas for source files.
+There are two main areas for source files:
+- Secure root
+- Digital workspace

 ### Secure Root
-For all the HSE website assets (outputs: secureroot)
+For all the HSE website assets
+(outputs: secureroot)
 ### Digital Workspace
-The HSE Digital Workspace is a resource for web based tools and to showcase components, helpful for unit testing (outputs: workspace)
+The HSE Digital Workspace is a resource for web based tools and to showcase components, helpful for unit testing. s(outputs: workspace)

-Additionally there is a 'shared' directory which currently is being used for phasing in new javascript
+Additionally there is a 'shared' directory which currently is being used for phasing in new javascript.

 ## Styles
 ### HSE website